OllieJones/index-wp-mysql-for-speed/readme.txt

 * Fix some metadata-upload issues.
 * Fix a bug when deleting a monitor.
 * Update the $wp_db_monitor version to 53496.

+= 1.4.6 =
+(no changes to keys)
+Fix a bug when looking at the stoplist for index names.

 == Upgrade Notice ==